IoT data in smart buildings – how is it used?

 Indoor tracking

-Using IoT devices data in smart buildings can also enable indoor tracking.
+Using IoT device data in smart buildings can also enable indoor tracking.
 In this context, indoor tracking can be either the location of the workforce or the location of certain equipment.
 When considering the use case in location tracking for employees, it should always be a voluntary sharing tool.

 Indoor tracking enables finding colleagues, allowing for better communication with them and cooperating better with team members and coworkers.
 It is especially neat when you need to find someone outside of your regular team, as you may not know where they usually sit.
 When using location tracking, the users can see who is around at the office for different tasks, and maybe find some company to grab lunch with.

-Location tracking in smart buildings is usually done with keycards, tags or Bluetooth-enabled trackers people always carry with them.
+Location tracking in smart buildings is usually done with keycards, tags, or Bluetooth-enabled trackers people always carry with them.
 The data is then displayed on a digital twin of the office.

 As mentioned earlier, in addition to finding people, indoor tracking can be used with certain equipment.
 It might be that some of this equipment is critical to find and therefore needs to be tracked within the building, or that you want to monitor your inventory levels with the solution.
 Using indoor tracking for equipment can also help you understand equipment usage better and reduce the risk of loss and theft.